Excelsior District Real Estate: A San Francisco Insider's Guide

 What 20+ years of selling in San Francisco has taught me about one of the city's most overlooked, and most opportunity-rich, neighborhoods.

 The Excelsior is one of those San Francisco neighborhoods that buyers stumble into and then can't stop talking about.
-It's one of the few corners of the city where you can still find a real single-family home with a yard and a garage at a price that makes sense.
+It's one of the few corners of the city where you can still find a real single-family home, with a yard and a garage, at a price that makes sense.

 I've been selling homes across San Francisco for over 20 years, and the Excelsior is a neighborhood I send buyers to with conviction.
 Not because it's trendy.
 Because it works.
+Below is what I tell clients about the Excelsior real estate market, what you actually get for your money here, and what to know before you buy or sell.

 What makes the Excelsior different

 The Excelsior sits in San Francisco's southeastern corner, anchored by Mission Street's commercial corridor and bordered by McLaren Park, Crocker Amazon, and the rolling hills above.
-The streets are wider than the city's older neighborhoods, the lots are larger, and the homes are mostly built between the 1920s and 1950s, durable, quiet, and built to last.
+The streets are wider than the city's older neighborhoods, the lots are larger, and the homes are mostly built between the 1920s and 1950s — durable, quiet, and built to last.

 Three things stand out to anyone who spends real time here:

-It's diverse in a way San Francisco genuinely is.
 The cultural fabric is woven into Mission Street's restaurants and family-owned businesses, not painted on for tourists.

-It's quietly affordable for what you get.
-A single-family home in the Excelsior typically sells for less than the equivalent square footage in Noe Valley, Bernal Heights, or the Sunset, but the homes themselves are often larger, with garages, yards, and layouts that are nearly impossible to find west of Twin Peaks at the same price.
+A single-family home in the Excelsior typically sells for less than the equivalent square footage in Noe Valley, Bernal Heights, or the Sunset — but the homes themselves are often larger, with garages, yards, and layouts that are nearly impossible to find west of Twin Peaks at the same price.

 What you'll find in the Excelsior real estate market